 Mr. Majola is a newcomer on the block, but certainly not a stranger to the SAEE Confederation.
 He has shown commitment to the industry through participation in information dissemination activities, a variety of international training and project initiatives where he showed talent and innovation in the energy efficiency field.

-Brian has also received some prestigious awards over the last year, including:
+Bryan has also received some prestigious awards over the last year, including:

 - Mail & Guardian Top 200 young South Africans, 2019.

 - Young Energy Professional of the year, 2019.

 The desire to achieve greater levels of sustainability in resource use is a core interest and motivation behind all of Bryan’s professional undertakings.